 Pre-requisites are usually reserved for special group instruction events, such as Merit Badge Colleges.
 However, it’s common for Scouts to have started on merit badge requirements before he comes to see you, with a blue “Application for Merit Badge” card signed and dated by his scoutmaster first.
 Photos, reports, or certain records (such as camping nights completed) should be verified by the scoutmaster before the Scout meets with you.

-If you are a qualified and registered merit badge counselor for a merit badge he wants to earn, then yes.
-However, you might want to encourage him to contact another registered merit badge counselor for that merit badge.
-We do discourage parents, regardless of qualifications and registration, to become the sole merit badge counselor for their sons, particularly for the Eagle-required merit badges.
+If you are a qualified and registered merit badge counselor for a merit badge the scout wants to earn, then yes.
+However, you might want to encourage them to contact another registered merit badge counselor for that merit badge.
+We do discourage parents, regardless of qualifications and registration, to become the sole merit badge counselor for their children, particularly for the Eagle-required merit badges.

 Once you are registered for your specific merit badge, it is acceptable for you to approve that specific merit badge for Scouts in another council.
 We recommend that you check in with the local council first, provide your BSA identification, and let them know you’ll be serving temporarily as a merit badge counselor in their council.
 If you move to another council, the same applies.